RWTH-EBC/uesgraphs/README.md

 ![Example graph](./uesgraphs/img/graph.png)

-Instead of building a graph from scratch, uesgraphs comes with an example containing all supported energy network types.
+Instead of building a graph from scratch, UESgraphs comes with an example containing all supported energy network types.
 You can create this example graph with